ServiceNow/azimuth/azimuth/modules/README.md

 - Expirable Mixin
     - This module needs to be recomputed every time the user makes a change to the dataset.
 This usually happens because of the use of data action tags in the filter in module options, which can lead to a different set of data points once the user starts to annotate.
+This also happens when thresholds are edited in the config, which recompute some smart tags.
     - Since it is a Mixin, it is added as a second inheritance to Modules that need it.
-You will need to set up the `self._time` value in the constructor of your Module.

 ## ConfigScope